nikpau/sr-gen/README.md

 ## Description

-This generator constructs arbitary looking rivers to be used as training and testing environments for simulation-based maritime applications.
+This generator constructs arbitary-looking rivers to be used as training and testing environments for simulation-based maritime applications.
 The generator alternates between straight and curved segments to construct the river.
 Several construction parameters can be changed by supplying a configuration file.

 ## Usage